Coat of Arms

 Advocacy Interest Group

-The Advocacy Interest Group works closely with the Alabama Chapter of the AAP to coordinate involvement in the Fall State AAP Meeting at the Wynfrey Hotel, the Pediatric Legislative Day in Montgomery, and the Spring State AAP Meeting at the beach.
+The Advocacy Interest Group works closely with the Alabama Chapter of the AAP to coordinate involvement in the Fall State AAP Meeting, the Pediatric Legislative Day in Montgomery, and the Spring State AAP Meeting at the beach.
 The AAP in Alabama has an active interest in Resident Involvement and can provide lots of opportunities for interested residents.

 Advocacy Opportunities